Vidvox/hap/README.md

 Developers: Supporting Hap In Your Applications
 ----

-The simplest way to add Hap support to your application is to use QuickTime with the Hap QuickTime codec installed, making a custom request to receive S3TC frames which you then process with OpenGL.
+The simplest way to add Hap support to your application is to use QuickTime with the Hap QuickTime codec installed, making a custom request to receive S3TC frames which you then process with OpenGL or DirectX.
 Discussion and sample code is available in the [Hap QuickTime Playback Demo](https://github.com/vidvox/hap-quicktime-playback-demo).

 If you need to parse raw Hap frames yourself, source code and a specification document are available as part of this project.